How to Have a Successful Whole 30

 I still enjoy food but it doesn’t rule my life like it used to.

 But to get those benefits, you have to make it through your Whole 30.
-Again, I am not saying everyone needs to do this, but if you are thinking about it; I encourage you to read up and go for it.
+I encourage you to read up and go for it.
 Here are the strategies to help you through your Whole 30.
+This is how to have a successful Whole 30.

 1. Read the books.
 Especially It Starts with Food